How Indian law is trying to make it impossible for interfaith couples to marry

 Even as the man was arrested for allegedly trying to convert his partner to Islam, the police confirmed that the couple was seeking to register their marriage under the Special Marriage Act, 1954, which enables interfaith marriages.

 On February 4, the Bharatiya Janata Party-ruled Rajasthan government tabled a bill modelled after Madhya Pradesh’s anti-conversion law.
 If enacted, this would be the ninth such law passed by a BJP-ruled state since 2017 that makes it difficult to marry after changing one’s religion.
+Soon after, on February 14, the BJP government in Maharashtra announced the setting up of a panel to recommend similar legislation.

-Both these developments encapsulate how it has become almost impossible in several states of India today for an interfaith couple to marry.
+These developments encapsulate how it has become almost impossible in several states of India today for an interfaith couple to marry.

 There are two avenues available to interfaith couples: either both retain their religion and marry under the Special Marriage Act, or one of them converts to the other’s religion and then marry under the personal law of that religion.
 Over the last few years, both routes have been virtually cut off for interfaith couples in many states, especially if the man is Muslim and the woman Hindu.